-The out of print cookbooks referred to on this website are often still obtainable if you happen to know the secrets of where to look for them.
-They can offer an invaluable source of cookery information and pure reading enjoyment.
+The out of print cookbooks referred to on this website are often still obtainable if you happen to know where to look for them.
+Once found, they can offer an invaluable source of cookery information and pure reading enjoyment.

-Some of the vintage cookbooks I inherited, but those I didn't inherit were mostly bought at local second hand bookstores specializing in out of print books.
+Many of the vintage cookbooks I inherited, but others were mostly bought at local second hand bookstores specializing in out of print books.

-Sometimes, it's the dusty, disorganized shops that yield the best finds for rare editions.
-Be prepared to search through cardboard boxes and jam-packed shelves for something that catches your eye.
+Sometimes, it's the disorganized shops that yield the best finds for rare editions.
+Be prepared to search through cardboard boxes and dusty shelves for that rare book that catches your eye.

 Public library sales, garage sales, flea markets, and church bazaars are also good sources for vintage cookbooks.
-You can sometimes stumble across real bargains, but you must get there early before the serious book collectors.
+You can sometimes stumble across real bargains!
+However, you must get there early before the serious book collectors.

-Used book stores that maintain a website can be great sources for used, rare, and out of print cookbooks.
+Used bookstores that maintain a website can be great sources for rare and out of print cookbooks.
 A search for an out of print book title on the Internet can sometimes locate an online store offering real bargains.

 For instance, I purchased a well-used 1913 edition of "The White House Cook Book" for $15, and a 1912 edition of "Mrs. Beeton's Every Day Cookery" for just $8.00 at the local Peterborough Public Library fundraising sale.